 Their pot uses an aluminum construction for their cookware.
 Aluminum is a excellent conductor of heat and its light.
 Generally the thicker it is, the better.
 Their ads state that the base is at 4.5mm thickness.
 This lets the pot hold more heat without dropping too far in temperature.
 Usually with lighter pan, it gets too cold during the initial sear causing food to steam.

-However, it would still benefit from a design with a uniform thickness.
+However, it would still benefit from a fully cladded design.
+This ensures that the thickness is the same from the base to the rim.
 Only the base is rated at 4.5mm, not the wall.
-Having uniform thickness will reduce the overall amount of heat spots it will develop.
+Having uniform thickness will reduce heat spots and give uniform cooking.

 Shape is good for both the pan and sauce pan.
 The pan has a low sloping side for easy turning and stirring.
 This promotes evaporation and accelerate searing.
 Pans with taller sidewal can condense steam and cause liquid to pool.